sakura23333/learngit/readme.txt

-#include<iostream> mnj
-using namespace std;
-Creating a new branch is quick.
+Creating a new branch is quick AND simple.